xiaodongyang/xiaodongyang.github.io/research/index.md

 ---
 ### Code

+[Dancing2Music](https://github.com/NVlabs/Dancing2Music): PyTorch implementation of a cross-modality generative model that synthesizes dance from music

 [DG-Net](https://github.com/NVlabs/DG-Net): PyTorch implementation of joint discriminative and generative learning for person re-id

 [STEP](https://github.com/NVlabs/STEP): PyTorch implementation of a fully end-to-end action detector with no need on extra person detection